 Make the most of your health and wellness.

-Flu vaccines and COVID-19 vaccines are now available in pharmacies.
+Flu vaccines and COVID-19 vaccines are still available at select London Drugs locations in Saskatchewan.
 The Saskatchewan public vaccine program is free for the general public.
-Patients will have the choice to receive flu vaccine and/or COVID-19 vaccine at their appointment, when stock is available.
+Patients have the choice to receive flu vaccine or COVID-19 vaccine at their appointment, while stock is available.

 Appointments may be booked through the London Drugs booking system. *

 *Walk-in requests may be accommodated subject to availability.